-Finally, we want to end the event by forcing the player to battle some guards.
+We can end the event with an actual fight with the Guards.
 Searching for the word "battle" in the Event Commands Document, you may come across command \$4C.
-This command is obviously guite involved, and there are some extra notes explaining information that might be useful.
+This command is obviously quite involved, and there are some extra notes explaining information that might be useful.
 In particular, NOTE1 tells us that we should be using command \$4D to call a battle here, although we still need to look at this section for information about the parameters.
 Ignore NOTE2-NOTE5 for now; we don't have enough knowledge to decipher them yet.
 Read over the other two notes for yourself.